 The quail population in Kentucky appears to ebb and flow in roughly 7-year cycles.
-The 2018 hunting season was likely the bottom of that cycle (Figure 2).
-As the 2018 Rural Mail Carrier predicted in summer of 2018, the number of birds bagged and encountered per hour was similar to the previous year (Figure 2).
+We are likely seeing the bottom of that cycle over the last years (Figure 2).
+The 2019 Rural Mail Carrier Survey was not in sync with the Hunter Log Survey for 2019-2020 (Figure 1).
+We would have expected the number of birds flushed and bagged per hour to increase from last year; however we did not observe that trend in the 2019-2020 hunting season (Figure 2).